 - The company does not charge administration fees for changes to personal details, registration numbers etc.

-- The policy covers all manufacturer extras and dealer fitted extras that appear on the original invoice.
+- The policy covers all manufacturer extras that appear on the original invoice.

 - Whilst the FCA recommends at least 14 days, good providers offer a 30 day cooling off period.